lxmcf/virgil-runtime/README.md

 - `raylib`

-Virgil uses very minimal depencies and due to being base on Raylib, has no runtime dependencies!
+Virgil uses very minimal depencies and due to being base on Raylib; has no runtime dependencies!

 To install raylib, follow the instructions [HERE](https://www.raylib.com/) then come back and continue reading on...